 The big data automation capabilities, and real-time analytics built into syndromic surveillance, provide the information you need to understand disease progression and predict its risk to patients before it occurs.
 In addition, track disease symptoms, better manage public population health by predicting hospital utilization, geographic leaps, and associated material and resource requirements.

 Using AI to analyze large datasets can be helpful in both healthcare settings and epidemiological research.
 AI models based on clinical data from a large population (e.g., patients in a healthcare region or an integrated healthcare provider system) can help identify early risk factors and initiate preventive action or early intervention at the system level.

 They can also help prioritize during times of staff shortage.
 Likewise, identifying an increased risk of unplanned hospitalization can help clinicians proactively intervene and avoid them.

-AI algorithms can analyze data sets quickly and compare them with other studies to uncover patterns and hidden relationships.
+AI algorithms can analyze big data sets quickly and compare them with other studies to uncover patterns and hidden relationships.
 This process allows medical imaging professionals to track critical information swiftly.

 Another truly revolutionary example of the positive uses of AI in healthcare is drug research and discovery; one of the most recent AI applications in healthcare.
-By channeling the latest advances in artificial intelligence to streamline drug discovery and repurposing processes, both the time to market for new drugs and their cost can be dramatically reduced.
+By channeling the latest advances in AI to streamline drug discovery and repurposing processes, both the time to market for new drugs and their cost can be dramatically reduced.